jeblad/heurestic-reasoning-agent/README.md

 python3 pyhera.py --identifier <whatever> up
 ```

-After an agent is built, it can be identified either through its `identifier` or by its `name`.
-An identifier should be close to unique, while a name could have collisions.
+After building an agent, it can be identified either through `--identifier` or in some cases by `--name` if it is unique.
+Identifiers of UUID type should be close to unique, while a name could have a lot of collisions.
 An identifier could be partial as long as it uniquely identifies an agent in the given context.
-In the case of `down` it means that if a single agent is running, then it is not necessary to provide any identifier.
+In the case of the subcommand `down` it means that if a single agent is running, then it is not necessary to provide any identifier.

 A running agent can be stopped with